Neutral phylogenetic models and their role in tree-based biodiversity measures: Feature diversity (FD) - a generalisation of PD

 \section{Feature diversity (FD) - a generalisation of PD}

 The PD of a subset $Y$ of extant species is sometimes assumed to be a proxy for the diversity of features (traits, characteristics, etc.) that are present among the species in $Y$.
 Under certain settings, this can be shown to be formally correct, as we describe shortly, however, under more realistic models of feature evolution it does not exactly apply.
-A number of authors have pointed out that PD can be a poor proxy for feature diversity (FD) (e.g. \cite{maz18}.
+One reason, which we model here, is that features are not only gained along lineages, but can also be lost (e.g. the evolution of flight in birds which has subsequently been lost in some species).
+Indeed, a number of authors have pointed out that PD can be a poor proxy for feature diversity (FD) (e.g. \cite{maz18,kel14}).

 Features can be either discrete or continuous.
 Here, for simplicity, we consider just the discrete setting.
 Suppose that each species $x$ in $X$ has an associated set $F_x$ of features (some or all of which may be shared by other species).
-Let $\F = (F_x: x \in X)$ denote the assignment of features to each species in $X$, and suppose that feature $f$ has an assigned a strictly positive real-valued weight $w(f)$ (this may reflect the complexity or importance of this feature).
-For any subset $Y$ of $X$, the {\em feature diversity} of any subset $Y$ of $X$, denotes $FD_\F(Y)$, is given by:
+Let $\F = (F_x: x \in X)$ denote the assignment of features to each species in $X$, and suppose that feature $f$ has an assigned strictly positive real-valued weight $w(f)$ (this may reflect the complexity or importance of this feature).
+For any subset $Y$ of $X$, its {\em feature diversity}, denoted $FD_\F(Y)$, is given by:

 (i.e. the sum of the $w(f)$ values across all features present in at least one species in $Y$).
 Thus, when $w(f)=1$ for all features then $FD_\F(Y)$ is simply the number of features present among the species in $Y$.
 Notice that, unlike PD, FD does not involve any phylogenetic tree.
 Nevertheless, we can view PD as a special case of FD (but not conversely) as the following box explains.